-Civil marriage ceremonies are performed at the office at Skógarhlíð 6, Reykjavík at 15:00 or 15:30.
+In the Reykjavik area civil marriage ceremonies are performed at the office at on weekdays (Wednesday-Friday) at the office at Hlíðarsmári 1, Kópavogur at 14:00, 14:20, 14:40 and 15:00.
 There is a fee of IKR 7.700,-.

 Before civil marriage can take place, the partners must submit documentation to verify that there are no impediments to the marriage according to The Law in Respect of Marriage no. 93, April 14th,1993.
 Both parties must be 18 years of age and not already married.

 Only original documents will be accepted.
 Documents in other languages than English and the Scandinavian languages have to be accompanied by a translation.

 All documents must be submitted 3 weeks before the planned wedding date.
 If more convenient, copies can first be sent by e-mail, and the originals handed in at a later date, but no later than 5 days before the planned wedding date.
 If you are traveling from abroad we ask that you send copies of all documents before you leave your home country so that we can confirm that they are in order.
 If the documents are not submitted within this time frame, the planned marriage will be considered cancelled.

 When the ceremony has taken place, a marriage certificate, in English, can be obtained from Registers Iceland (Þjóðskrá Íslands)

 If you are a citizen or resident of Denmark, Norway, Sweden or Finland, read this

 The required documents – three weeks before the planned wedding date: